This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Transmetatarsal amputation (TMA) is surgery to remove all or part of your forefoot.
 You may need TMA if you have a severe injury or infection, or poor blood flow to your foot.

 The week before your surgery:

-- Ask a family member or friend to drive you home after surgery.
-Do not drive yourself home.
+- Arrange to have someone drive you home after surgery.

 The night before your surgery:

 You may be told not to eat or drink anything after midnight.